luolingchun/flask-openapi3/docs/OpenAPI/Specification.md

   Export the OpenAPI Specification to console or a file

 Options:
   -o, --output PATH               The output file path.
+  -f, --format [json|yaml|markdown]
-  -f, --format [json|yaml]  The output file format.
+                                  The output file format.
   -i, --indent INTEGER            The indentation for JSON dumps.
   -a, --ensure_ascii              Ensure ASCII characters or not.
-Defaults to False.
+Defaults to
+                                  False.
   --help                          Show this message and exit.

 ```

 !!! info